Christmas and New Year Offer thumbImage

 • Spillover builds my income for free: Spillover may add volume, but earnings still depend on balanced legs and team effort.

-• Only the strong leg matters: Commissions commonly pay on the weaker “pay leg,” so balance is essential.
+• Only the strong leg matters: Commissions are commonly paid on the weaker “pay leg,” so balance is essential.

 • Width and pay are unlimited without rules: Width is fixed at two, depth can be unlimited, and plans may include caps or flush rules.